-Application for admission is available on-line at http://www.goldenwestcollege.edu.
-Questions regarding admission procedures will be handled by staff in the Answer Center as well as staff in the Enrollment Center, both located in the Administration Building.
+Application for admission is available on-line at www.goldenwestcollege. edu.
+Questions regarding admission procedures will be handled by staff in the Answer Center, the Call Center, as well as staff in the Enrollment Center, all located in the Administration Building.